palladius/app-mod-workshop-set-by-step/README.md

 ## thanks

 * Gregorio Palama' for inspiration and PHP code.
-* Maurizio Ipsaleand Mirko Gilioli for having my workshop in GDG Modena.
+* Maurizio Ipsale and Mirko Gilioli for having my workshop in GDG Modena.